Have you ever wondered about the residential development process and what specific stages are involved?

 Things you need to consider in the construction stage of the residential development process include the contract type you’re going to enter into, the liquidated damages you can get your builder to commit to.

 You’ll need to get your building permit locked away.
 You’ll need to think about your street-side service such as applying for your PIC number.
-And once your construction is underway you need to be managing the plan of subdivision process.
+And once your construction is underway you need to begin the process of subdividing your land.

 And of course, you’ll need to support your builder any way you can throughout the entire duration of the build.
 Working with them to arrange all the required connections and services.